 • Lost revenue (lack of consumer trust)

 The hidden costs behind a cyber-attack can have dire consequences for businesses and, in some cases, can lead to a complete breakdown of the company.
-The most efficient way to prevent a system breakdown is through prevention – an airtight security system can protect your company and the costs that come with such an attack.
+The most efficient way to prevent a system breakdown is through prevention – an airtight IT security system can protect your company and the costs that come with such an attack.

 4. Damages Credibility